ElisabethJoyce/programming-4-humanists/DigEd/text/Trace.md

 Then laid there by the river, so no bruise.
 So many theories come to me.
 But again,
 I say to you, look for a man.
 Run down
 All clues of Gregory Wenner.
-He is dead ~—
+He is dead ~â€”
-Loss of a building drives to suicide—
+Loss of a building drives to suicideâ€”
 The papers say, but still it may be true
 He was with Elenor Murray when she died,
-Pushed her, we’ll say, or struck her in a way
+Pushed her, weâ€™ll say, or struck her in a way
 To leave no mark, a tap upon the heart
 That shocked the muscles more or less obscure
 That bind the auricles and ventricles,